raspberrypilearning/top-5-emoji-list/en/step_8.md

 --- task ---

-Try adding more emoji to animate or changing the animations you use.**animations**
+Try adding more emoji to animate or changing the animations you use:

++ Change the length of the animation or the number of repeats
-+ Change ... to
++ Change the animation timing using `linear` or `ease`
++ Change the properties, make them bounce higher or grow larger

 --- /task ---